 The hike to Jewell Falls, best done earlier in the season, features a cascading white water creek and waterfall.
 There are several loop opportunities as well as continuing to Jewell Pass.

 8. Rawson Lake

 The hike to Rawson Lake branches off from the south shore of Upper Kananaskis Lake and leads up to another lakeshore hike with amazing views of Mount Sarrail, and over the Kananaskis Lakes when you climb to the ridge on the far side.

 A creek crossing and a stiff climb from Little Highwood parking leads to a day of fascinating terrain and multiple WOW! moments as phenomenal views unfold on both sides along the entire length of Pocaterra Ridge.
-Can also be done from the Highwood Pass end as well, or as a loop through the Rockfall Valley.
+Can also be done from the Highwood Pass end as well, or as a more challenging loop through the Rockfall Valley.

 10. Ptarmigan Cirque

 This hike climbs from Highwood Pass, east along running white water, to a fabulous bowl with amazing views over Kananaskis Valley and beyond.
 If the Ptarmigan Cirque hike is closed, enjoy the Pocaterra Cirque hike on the west side of Highwood Pass.

 Carry a map, consult and carry a good hiking guide, obtain current conditions from the Visitor Centre and tell someone where you are going and how long you expect to be there.
 On completion, call to tell them you have completed your day hike.

 There is a huge assortment of hikes along Kananaskis Trail (Hwy.
 40).
 Carry layers and pack everything you may need to enjoy a great day.

 Happy trails and stay safe.